rendall/one-page-dungeon-navigator/static/dungeons/hall_of_the_fire_emperor.md

 # Hall of the Fire Emperor

 _The hall of the Fire Emperor is situated deep in the high mountains, protected by the impassable terrain.
 Recently it was squatted by a band of bandits.
-The hall of the Fire Emperor is home to a rare specie of plants._
+The hall of the Fire Emperor is home to a rare species of plant._

 1. A chest with a cursed rapier, some gold and a potion of speed in it.
 2. A rotten crate holds a mysterious, warm helm.